All Episodes

 Current warm waters, calm winds resemble those preceding the worst hurricane season ever.

-And before they even start the story, there is a picture of some poor guy on the top of his van clinging for dear life during the floods of Hurricane Katrina.
+And before they even start the story, there is a picture of some poor guy on the top of his van, clinging for dear life during the floods of Hurricane Katrina.

-Here I'll show you on a duty.
+Here, I'll show you on a ditto.

 Look at the size of that picture.